jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

 States
 ------------
-The interaction model heavily uses the concept of states, for which *CoopIHC* introduces the ``Space`` ``StateElement`` and ``State`` objects.
+The interaction model uses the concept of states, for which *CoopIHC* introduces the ``Space`` ``StateElement`` and ``State`` objects.
 In the example below, a super-state is defined by a state, which itself is defined by two substates.

 .. literalinclude:: ../../coopihc/space/__init__.py
    :language: python